itstructure/laravel-media-file-uploader/README.md

 ![MFU product edit](https://github.com/itstructure/laravel-media-file-uploader/blob/main/mfu_product_edit.png)

-To see more, how that example works in global, see real example here: [Laravel Microshop Simple](https://github.com/itstructure/laravel-microshop-simple).
+To see more, how that example works in global, see real example here: [Laravel Microshop](https://github.com/itstructure/laravel-microshop).

 I hope you will be happy with this package.
 Good luck with your development!